cpsource/one-click-hugo-cms/site/content/products/_index.md

     RedFire's one consulting service is to get your Linux Embedded Software Engineering project back on track and for it to have a successful conclusion.
 pricing:
-  heading: Our Costs
+  heading: Our costs
   description: >-
     We charge a flat 10,000$.
-This includes an on-site audit, written recomendations.
-And we will help you implement any changes you request.
+Over the two week period of the contract, we will do an on-site audit, produce written recomendations, and assist in implementation if requested.

 #  plans:
 #    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.